ninstar/yyProjects/Resources/project-cleaner/README.md

 	+ If it is the same one you are using to run this script, I recommend that you run this script using another project.
 6. Wait until the process is finished, a log file will be generated.

-> Alternatively, you can use [this](https://drive.google.com/file/d/1VjIiQ5M5M4trpzSdJrKLIoAaseND1mrO/view?usp=sharing) compiled application.
+> Alternatively, you can use [this](https://drive.google.com/file/d/1VjIiQ5M5M4trpzSdJrKLIoAaseND1mrO/view?usp=sharing) pre-compiled binary.